ProPublica: Gina Haspel and subsequent retractions

 In 2017, ProPublica published an investigative report detailing the involvement of Gina Haspel in enhanced interrogation techniques at a black site in Thailand.
 The report focused particularly on the harsh methods used on Abu Zubaydah, including waterboarding, confinement in small boxes, and wall slamming.
 In 2018, ProPublica retracted part of its 2017 report and said that Haspel had not taken over control of the black site until after Abu Zubaydah interrogation had ended.
 This retraction came after Haspel was nominated to lead the CIA, sparking renewed scrutiny of her record.
-AP News, The New York Times, NBC and The Atlantic made similar corrections to stories they had published about Haspel's time as head of the Thai black site.
+The Associated Press (AP), The New York Times, NBC and The Atlantic made similar corrections to stories they had published about Haspel's time as head of the Thai black site.

 The Repatriation Project

 In 2023, ProPublica launched an investigative series uncovering the complexities and delays in repatriating Native American remains and cultural items under the 1990 Native American Graves Protection and Repatriation Act (NAGPRA).
 The series exposed institutional resistance from museums and universities, driving significant policy discussions and increased efforts toward compliance.
 This investigative work earned Mary Hudetz the Richard LaCourse Award for Investigative Journalism from the Indigenous Journalists Association in July 2024.